Seasawher/mathlib4-help/docs/options.md

 default: `true`

 Linter used by translate attributes that checks if the given declaration name is equal to the automatically generated name

+## linter.translateOverwrite
+type: `Bool`

+default: `true`

+Linter used by translate attributes that checks if the attribute was already applied

 ## linter.translateReorder
 type: `Bool`